Finance

 What Is Compliance-Led Vendor Management?

-Compliance-Led Vendor Management is a lifecycle control model that enforces vendor qualification, insurance validation, and operational standards before and during vendor activity.
+Compliance-Led Vendor Management is a lifecycle control model that enforces vendor qualification, insurance validation, and operational standards continuously, before a vendor is approved and throughout the time they work in the portfolio.
+Unlike point-in-time compliance checks, it prevents risk from entering rather than detecting it after the fact.

 Why Compliance-Led Vendor Management Exists